TEACHER RESOURCES

 COST

 Unite strives to keep costs low through community partnerships.
-Check-in for current rates.
+Check the reservation page for current rates.

 Student fees will include, housing, and meals as well as all educational program expenses.
 Schools will provide transportation, luggage transport, and departure day health screening.